MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/teams-interop.md

 - MED150
 - MBS150
 ms.assetid:
-description: Learn how to enable and disable the chat history feature in Kaizala.
+description: Learn how to enable and disable Microsoft Teams interop in Kaizala.
 ---

 # Teams interop with Kaizala

 > [!NOTE]
-> The article is currently in development and will be available soon.
+> This article is currently in development and will be available soon.